Eastcoast-Laboratories/kidsmultipaint/README.md

-multipaint
+kidsmultipaint
 ======

 Learn music with animal friends, melodies, and puzzles – playful and colorful!

 # Description

-multipaint – Discover Music with Heart and Ear
+kidsmultipaint – Discover Music with Heart and Ear

-With multipaint, children dive into the colorful world of music!
+With kidsmultipaint, children dive into the colorful world of music!
 In a playful way and with lovingly designed animal characters, they learn about pitch, melody, timbre, and rhythm – all without any prior knowledge.

-What can your child expect in multipaint?
+What can your child expect in kidsmultipaint?

 - Chapter 1: Pitch & Melody
   This is where it all begins!
 Children recognize pitches by listening and playing them back.